 - What about maintenance due?

 Ok, some of these questions may be difficult for you to answer, but we’ll get through them together.
-Getting these answered will start to build a picture of the vehicle’s general condition and, therefore, how much money the vehicle will likely cost you in addition to the head gasket repair.
+Getting these answered will start to build a picture of the vehicle’s general condition and, therefore, how much it will likely cost you beyond the head gasket repair.
 Make sense?

 Let’s now consider each of these questions in turn.